elixir-cldr/cldr_routes/README.md

 end
 ```

 The following routes are generated (assuming that translations are updated in the `Gettext` configuration).
-For this example, the `:fr` translations are the same as the english text with `_fr` appended.
+For this example, the `:fr` translations are the same as the `:en` text with `_fr` appended.
 ```bash
 % mix phx.routes MyApp.Router
 page_de_path  GET     /pages_de/:page     PageController :show
 page_en_path  GET     /pages/:page        PageController :show
 page_fr_path  GET     /pages_fr/:page     PageController :show